E

 Raised-Bed Dried

 Raised-beds are scaffold like structures that elevate perforated trays that hold coffee parchment or cherries.
-The holes in the structure allow for airflow on a near 360 degree level, ensuring that the coffee dries evenly when proper bed turning is practices.
+The holes in the structure allow for airflow on a near 360 degree level, ensuring that the coffee dries evenly when proper bed turning is practiced.
 Some even go as far as covering the beds with a partial block from the sun, which extends drying and ensures the cell structure of the coffee goes largely undamaged from the UV.

 Roaster